jgreener64/pdb-benchmarks/README.md

 # PDB benchmarks

-**Warning: under development.
-Don't trust these benchmarks yet.**

 Open source software to parse [Protein Data Bank](http://www.rcsb.org/pdb/home/home.do) (PDB) files and manipulate protein structures exist in many languages, often as part of Bio* projects.

-This repository aims to collate benchmarks for common tasks across various languages.
-The collection of scripts may also be useful to get an idea how each package functions.
+This repository aims to collate benchmarks for common tasks across various languages and packages.
+The collection of scripts may also be useful to get an idea how each package works.

 Please feel free to contribute scripts from other packages, or submit improvements the scripts already present - I'm looking for the fastest implementation for each software that makes use of the provided API.